annahallx127/HW4Stocks/res/SETUP-README.txt

 Setup using our program!

+For the text interface:
+java -jar HW4Stocks.jar -text

+For the GUI:
-Run the JAR File: Use this command to execute the program: java -jar HW4Stocks.jar
+java -jar HW4Stocks.jar

+Any other command line arguments will result in an error.
+Double-clicking on the jar file should work.

-last resort:
+very very last resort:
-You can run the program by placing the jar file into a new folder, then in the search bar of that folder you can delete the file directory and type "cmd" and enter this will lead you to the command prompt window, and you can type java -jar HW4Stocks.jar
+You can run the program by placing the jar file into a new folder, then in the search bar of that folder you can delete the file directory and type "cmd" and enter this will lead you to the command prompt window, and you can type you might need the res folder. java -jar HW4Stocks.jar

 Reminder:
 *After every input you enter press enter/return!*